YOUR TARGET HEART RATE

-Another, more accurate method is the Karvonen Formula.
+The Karvonen Formula is a little more accurate.
 You must know your resting heart rate to use this method and insert your training zone from below.

-Wearing a heart rate monitor is an easy, accurate method of checking your heart rate... but you don't have a monitor.
-Here is another easy way.
+Wearing a heart rate monitor is an easy, accurate method of checking your heart rate.
+If you don't have a monitor here is another easy way: